Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 I use the _Blank App (Android)_ Template, in F#.
 I name it `Jon.FXam.Android`.
 Some people might prefer to use `.Droid` but `.Android` seems to be the current convention.

-1. I add a project refernece to my base project.
+I add a project refernece to my base project.
+I then need to edit `MainActivity.fs`.
-2. I then ne
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MDY0OTIzMiwxMDE5NzI5MjUxLC00NT
-M5MjEzMzAsMzIxMTkwODk3XX0=
+eyJoaXN0b3J5IjpbLTE4NjU0Mzk1MDIsMTAxOTcyOTI1MSwtND
+UzOTIxMzMwLDMyMTE5MDg5N119
 -->